dabamos/dmpack/README.md

 DMPACK is built around the relational SQLite database for time series and log storage on client and server.
 The server component is optional.
 It is possible to run DMPACK on clients only, without data distribution.
-The client-side message passing is based on POSIX message queues and POSIX semaphores.
+The client-side inter-process communications are based on POSIX message queues and POSIX semaphores.

 ## System Architecture